estiens/world_cup_json/README.md

 # ABOUT

 This is a simple backend for a scraper that grabs current world cup results and outputs them as JSON.
+UPDATE 8 Jun 2015 - This is now working for the Women's World Cup.

 # SETUP